Social housing waiting lists

 - Built up rent arrears for 12 weeks or more in any period of 3 years as a local authority tenant, without either paying them off or arranging to pay them

-However, the Social Housing Assessment (Amendment) (No. 2) Regulations 2011 allow local authorities, in exceptional circumstances, to consider providing social housing support to households in the first two situations outlined above.
+However, in exceptional circumstances local authorities can consider providing social housing support to households in the first two situations outlined above.
+This is outlined in the Social Housing Assessment (Amendment) (No. 2) Regulations 2011.

 Summary of social housing assessments